 - "I really liked living on Point Park's campus because of the location.
 This week helped me decide that I want to attend a college in a city like Pittsburgh." — Shaler Area High School student

 - "I want to be a news anchor, so my favorite experience was working in the TV studio and getting on-camera experience.
 I would recommend this workshop to students who are truly passionate about this field.
-It gave me such an outstanding example to what I want to do in my career." — Avonworth High School student
+It gave me such an outstanding example of what I want to do in my career." — Avonworth High School student

 - "This is my second time doing this workshop.
 I highly enjoyed it last year, so I wanted to do it again before my senior year.
 I absolutely love Pittsburgh and can't wait to attend Point Park." — Wallenpaupack Area High School student